profe-pep/single-page-app-vanilla-js/README.md

 Clone this repo or your fork of it.

-Start a local dev server in the repo root.
-See [gist](https://gist.github.com/MichaelCurrin/1a6116a4e0918c8468dc7e1a701a5f95) for ideas.
+Start a local dev server in the repo root - see my [gist](https://gist.github.com/MichaelCurrin/1a6116a4e0918c8468dc7e1a701a5f95) for ideas.

-Open the browser at your localhost URL without a subpath. e.g.
+Open the browser at your localhost URL _without_ a subpath. e.g.

 - https://localhost:5500

-The pages are served under this subpath, but unfortunately you can't head here directly.
-Because of how this app's routing works when setup to run for GH Pages.
+The pages are served under this subpath, but unfortunately you can't head here directly, because of how this app's routing works, when setup to run for GH Pages.

 - http://localhost:8000/single-page-app-vanilla-js/